-Invoicing in the first two quarters totaled \$175, with revenue of \$87 and deferred revenue of \$88 recorded in the six months ended June 30, 2012 as the Company commenced its controlled commercial launch of the MelaFind® product during March 2012.
-Prior to the launch of MelaFind®, the Company had not recorded any product revenue or deferred revenue since the discontinuance of our Difoti product in 2005.
-In general, the Company signs a user agreement with its customers that includes an installation fee for the placement of the MelaFind® system and for the sale of its electronic patient record cards and consumables which are needed to operate the system.
+Invoicing in the nine months ended September 30, 2012 totaled \$307, with revenue of \$156 and deferred revenue of \$151 recorded as the Company continued its controlled commercial launch of the MelaFind® product which commenced during March 2012.
+Prior to the commercial launch of MelaFind®, the Company had not recorded any product revenue or deferred revenue since the discontinuance of our Difoti product in 2005.
+In general, the Company signs a user agreement with its customers that includes an installation fee for the placement of the MelaFind® system and provides for the sale of its electronic patient record cards and consumables which are needed to operate the system.
 The Company is addressing unique aspects of the European marketplace through variations of the user agreement.
-Deferred revenue reflects the timed recognition of the installation fee revenue over the term of the user agreement, which is generally 2 years.
+Deferred revenue reflects the timed recognition of the installation fee revenue over the term of the user agreement, which is generally two years.